mriganv/Machine-Learning-Model-for-Solar-Energy-Forecast/README.md

 # Machine-Learning-Model-for-Solar-Energy-Forecast
 ## About

-This is a short data science project about developing a machine learning regression model to accurately predict the rate of solar output measured as a % of baseline of capacity.
+This is a data science project about developing a machine learning regression model to accurately predict the rate of solar output measured as a % of baseline of capacity.

 ## Data